unlock-protocol/unlock/unlock-protocol-com/blog/crosschain.md

 We encourage you to check proposals on our [Unlock Test DAO](https://www.tally.xyz/gov/unlock-test-dao).
 Any feedback will be warmly welcome!

-Below the addresses of deployed test instances (nb: these may change over time as we redeploy the contracts).
+Below are the addresses of deployed test instances (nb: these may change over time as we redeploy the contracts).

 **Goerli**